marchon/AWLFacebookProfileViewer/Scripts/Facebook Login/Readme.md

         Double click on '02.
 Open Facebook Login Dialog.webloc' file

-3. Copy access token from browser page and paste into `Scripts/Curls/access_token.txt` file.
+3. Copy access token from browser page and paste into `Scripts/Curls/access_token.txt` file in format as below:

+        access_token=AcceSsTokEnValuE

 4. Open Terminal.app and change directory to `Scripts/Curls` folder.

 Now you are ready to execute requests from curls.txt file.